What is this feature for?

 Step 4: Decide and support

-Frequent use cases
+Common use cases

 Recruiting for atypical profiles

-Recent graduates and first roles
+Recent graduates and first jobs

-Internal mobility and career progression
+Internal mobility and career development

 Identify the conditions for success in a role change and build a realistic support plan.